KhalidKhader/testing-medical-apis-instaclinic/data-med-sample/cardiology/en-CA/soap/transcribed/cardiology_1_followup.md

 # SOAP Note

-**SUBJECTIVE**
-The patient reports feeling somewhat better since the last visit, but still experiencing occasional rapid heartbeat episodes.
-They report these episodes to be less frequent, with no change in duration but less intensity than before.
-The patient has been taking the prescribed aspirin regime for their blood pressure without any noticed side effects.

-**OBJECTIVE**
-Physical examination shows the patient's blood pressure is manic, indicating an improvement from the previous visit.
-Heart rate is still slightly elevated (phendom).
-Test results received show abnormal heart rhythms on the EKG and changes in heart muscle from the echocardiogram.

-**ASSESSMENT**
-Based on the reported symptoms, examination findings, and test results, the patient is diagnosed with ventricular tachycardia.

-**PLAN**
-The treatment plan includes starting the patient on a medication called Metoprolol, a type of beta blocker that can help control heart rate.
-The patient is to continue with their current aspirin regime for their blood pressure.
-The patient should continue to monitor their symptoms and report any changes.
-A follow-up visit will be scheduled to monitor the patient's response to the new medication.

-**KEYWORDS / TAGS**
+## Subjective:
+The patient reports feeling tired, but states the chest discomfort has lessened in intensity during exertion.
+The patient has been compliant with the medication regimen which includes Azole, a beta blocker, and a statin.
+The patient reports occasional dizziness after taking the beta blocker.
+No other side effects were reported.

+## Objective:
+Patient's heart rate and blood pressure show improvement but are still slightly elevated.
+Recent tests, including an EKG and echocardiogram, show some damage from a heart attack.
+Stress test results are encouraging.

+## Assessment:
+Patient's symptoms, along with the EKG and echocardiogram results, indicate a previous heart attack.
+The patient's tiredness and occasional dizziness may be side effects of the medications.
+The chest discomfort during exertion is a typical symptom of coronary artery disease, but the patient reports it is less intense than before.

+## Plan:
+Continuation of the current treatment plan as it appears to be effective.
+The patient is advised to stand up slowly and sit down if feeling dizzy after taking the beta blocker.
+If dizziness continues or worsens, the dosage may need to be adjusted.
+Regular monitoring of symptoms and adjustments to treatment as needed.

+## Keywords / Tags:

-- Diagnosis: Ventricular Tachycardia
+Diagnosis:
+Past heart attack, Coronary artery disease

-- Treatment: Metoprolol, Aspirin
+Treatment:
-- Symptoms: Rapid heartbeat, less frequent episodes, less intense episodes
+Azole, Beta blocker, Statin

+Symptoms:
+Fatigue, Chest discomfort during exertion, Occasional dizziness

+Conditions:
-- Conditions: High blood pressure
+Heart attack, High blood pressure

+Allergies:
-- Allergies: None mentioned
+None reported